-No fundamental changes occurred in the revenues and expenditures of the revenue bond programs during fiscal year 2012.
+No fundamental changes occurred in the revenues and expenditures of the revenue bond programs during fiscal year 2013.
 Repayment of specific programmatic revenue bonds is legally limited to the sources of revenue from operations of the projects including specific mandatory fees pledged to the revenue bond programs.
 For the Systemwide Revenue Bonds, revenues pledged generally include student housing fees, parking fees, student union fees, health center facilities fees, and continuing education fees, as well as other revenues designated by the Board of Trustees for inclusion in the Systemwide Revenue Bonds program.

-Moody's Investors Service currently provides an intrinsic rating of Aa2, with a positive outlook, for the Systemwide Revenue Bonds.
-Standard & Poor's Ratings Service currently provides an intrinsic rating of A+, with a stable outlook, for the Systemwide Revenue Bonds.
-With the exception of certain maturities of Series 2005C, Series 2007A, Series 2008A, and Series 2009A, and all maturities of Series 2010A, 2010B, and Series 2011A, all Systemwide Revenue Bonds are insured.
+Moody's Investors Service currently provides an intrinsic rating of Aa2, with a stable outlook, for the Systemwide Revenue Bonds.
+Standard & Poor's Ratings Services currently provides an intrinsic rating of A+, with a positive outlook, for the Systemwide Revenue Bonds.
+With the exception of certain maturities of Series 2005C, Series 2007A, Series 2008A, and Series 2009A, and all maturities of Series 2010A, Series 2010B, Series 2011A, Series 2012A, and Series 2012B, all Systemwide Revenue Bonds are insured.
 Since the middle of fiscal year 2008, some providers of insurance for Systemwide Revenue Bonds have been downgraded to ratings below Aaa/AAA.
-Those bonds that are uninsured bear the intrinsic ratings of the Systemwide Revenue Bonds, which are Aa2 from the Moody's Investors Service and A+ from the Standard & Poor's Rating Service.
+Those bonds that are uninsured bear the intrinsic ratings of the Systemwide Revenue Bonds, which are Aa2 from the Moody's Investors Service and A+ from the Standard & Poor's Ratings Services.

-Net Assets
+Net Position

-As noted earlier, net assets may serve over time as a useful indicator of the University's financial position.
-As of June 30, 2012, assets exceeded liabilities by \$5.8 billion for the University with no significant changes in total net assets from prior year.
+As noted earlier, net position may serve over time as a useful indicator of the University's financial position.
+As of June 30, 2013, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$5.7 billion for the University with no significant changes in total net position from prior year.